keymetrics/doc-pm2/en/enterprise/collector/go.md

 ### Add custom actions

-An quick example would be to create an action, which when triggered, return the environment of the process :
+An quick example would be to create an action, which when triggered, return the environment of the process:
 ```go
 services.AddAction(&structures.Action{
   ActionName: "Get env",